Two Huntington Men Sentenced to Prison For Roles in Multi-State Drug Ring

 United States District Judge Robert C. Chambers imposed the sentences.
-Assistant United States Attorneys Joseph F. Adams and Courtney L. Cremeans prosecuted the case.
+Assistant United States Attorneys Joseph F. Adams and Courtney L. Cremeans prosecuted the cases.

 The investigation was part of the Department of Justice’s Organized Crime Drug Enforcement Task Force (OCDETF).
 OCDETF was established in 1982 to conduct comprehensive, multilevel attacks on major drug trafficking and money laundering organizations and is the keystone of the Department of Justice’s drug reduction strategy.
 Today, OCDETF combines the resources and expertise of its member federal agencies in cooperation with state and local law enforcement.
 The principal mission of the OCDETF program is to identify, disrupt, and dismantle the most serious drug trafficking organizations, transnational criminal organizations, and money laundering organizations that present a significant threat to the public safety, economic, or national security of the United States.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
-Related court documents and information can be found on PACER by searching for Case No. 3:21-cr-109.
+Related court documents and information can be found on PACER by searching for Case Nos.
+3:22-cr-7 and 3:21-cr-109.